eyereasoner/eye/logic-programming/README.md

 - conclusion can not be any other built-in
 - conclusion-only variables are existentials
 - generating proofs using `step/3` proof steps
-- avoiding loops that could occur with backward chaining
+- avoiding loops that could occur with top-down reasoning